Intelligent-Instruments-Lab/iil.is/src/routes/news/nordic-music-days-22.md

 import CaptionedImage from "../../components/Images/CaptionedImage.svelte"
 </script>

 In celebration of the Nordic Music Days, we present two different workshops, both held the weekend before the festival starts, Oct.
 7th-9th.
-We invite anyone interested in the subjects to register for these workshops and join us for a fun weekend, and possibly a performance at Nordic Music Days!
+We invite anyone interested in the subjects to register for these workshops for free and join us for a fun weekend, and possibly a performance at Nordic Music Days!

 <CaptionedImage
 src="news/dimi.webp"